terrysky18/Selenium-course/README.md

 # Selenium-course
 Udemy Selenium Webdriver course
-All scripts developed for this course are saved in the repository
+All scripts developed and used for this course are saved in the repository